AnotherSkye2/vivahotels/README.md

-# Viva Hotel Website
+# Viva Nord Hotel Website
-The WIP demo for the Viva Nord Hostel (soon to be Viva Nord Hotel) website.
+The WIP demo for the Viva Nord Hotel (currently Viva Nord Hostel) website.

 ## What I'm using:
 - Bootstrap 5.3